JNU-Tangyin/HExIt2025/README.md

 dist = apply_temperature(distribution, temperature=0.5)  # Apply temperature parameter
 metrics = analyze_distribution(dist)  # Analyze distribution characteristics
 ```

+*See the Policy Visualizations section for examples of policy distributions and the effects of temperature parameter.*

 ## Results and Performance